Three attractions in Charlottetown, PEI

 The Bonded Warehouse in Charlottetown - one of our top three attractions in Charlottetown

 For example, there is the Bonded Warehouse, a warehouse from the Prohibition era.
-In 1901, Prince Edward Island became the first Canadian province to legislate against the possession, manufacture, sale and consumption of alcoholic beverages.
-City officials were under strict orders to keep the population dry, so they confiscated all the alcohol they could get their hands on.
-Then, every Monday morning, to the dismay of onlookers, the liquor was poured into pits in front of the warehouse.
-Despite the ban, alcohol was welcome in the city for re-export, and so much alcohol was waiting in this warehouse to be transported onward that it could have intoxicated the entire island population.
+Prince Edward Island In 1901, it was the first Canadian province to legally prohibit the possession, manufacture, sale and consumption of alcoholic beverages.
+The city's officials had strict orders to keep the population dry, so they confiscated all alcohol they could get their hands on.
+Every Monday morning, to the dismay of onlookers, the liquor was poured into pits in front of the warehouse.
+Despite the ban, alcohol was welcome in the city for the purpose of re-export, and so there was so much alcohol waiting to be transported in this warehouse that it could have drunk the entire island's population into a drunken stupor.

 While most houses in this region are built of wood and come in all sorts of colors to brighten up even the rainiest day, down a side street is Gainsford House, built in 1833 and listed as the town's oldest brick building.
 Unplastered, but with green plant decorations, it stands out from the row of blue, red, gray or yellow wooden houses with its red brick facade.
 For history buffs, the city's historic homes are among the top three attractions in Charlottetown.